jspsych/jsPsych/docs/overview/timeline.md

 ## A single trial

 To create a trial, you need to create an object that describes the trial.
 The most important feature of this object is the `type` parameter.
-This tells jsPsych which plugin file to use to run the trial.
+This tells jsPsych which plugin to use to run the trial.
 For example, if you want to use the text plugin to display a short message, the trial object would look like this:

 ```javascript
 var trial = {